 RUTH: It doesn’t matter.
 None of that matters.

-Either Ruth has aged or Kirk’s Academy-days relationship was with a significantly older woman.
-Ruth is portrayed by Shirley Bonne, who would be thirty-two years old when this was filmed, only three years younger than William Shatner.
+Either Ruth has aged or Kirk’s Academy-days relationship involved a significantly older woman.
+Shirley Bonne plays Ruth, who would have reached thirty-two years old when they filmed this, only three years younger than William Shatner.

 We don’t get any information on Ruth, but if her actor represents an in-universe age gap of about a dozen years and Kirk was the bookish, provincial student this episode and Where No Man Has Gone Before suggest, that hints at an unhealthy relationship.

 In fact, while we have no evidence of this, this relationship could potentially refer to when Gary Mitchell “aimed that little blonde lab technician at” Kirk.
-Seeing someone he almost married would be reasonable grounds for the sort of distraction we see.
+Seeing someone he almost married would reasonably produce the sort of distraction we see.
 For example…

 RODRIGUEZ: Captain, a while ago, I saw well, birds, a whole flock of them.